laggycomputer/barnabas-blocks/README.md

 2. Old blocks from Chromeduino are still used as a base layer of definitions.
 These should not be touched without good reason.
 3. New block definitions should be placed in `blocks/custom_blocks.js`.
 4. New generators should be added to `generators/custom_generators.js`.
 These are named to match block names.
 For example, the serial print block is defined with the name `print_ln`, and its generator has the same name.
-5. Finally, an XML tree in `index.html` defines how blocks appear in drawers.
-Add your block to an existing category or make a new one.
-Make sure you add input blocks if your block has inputs otherwise the entire drawer will break.
+5. Finally, two XML trees in `index.html` defines how blocks appear in the simple and advanced "lessons" (accessible via the dropdown at the top of the page).
+If your block is simple enough to add to the simple lesson (this is quite rare), then it should be added to the simple lesson tree (labeled `bot_toolbox`).
+All new blocks should be added to the advanced lesson (labled `racer_toolbox`), which is designed to provide full access to available blocks.

 ### Authors and Contributors
 Fred Lin @gasolin is the creator of BlocklyDuino.